-NMT provides specific, individualized, and standardized interventions for those affected by neurologic injury or disease.
-NMT differs from traditional Music Therapy as it views music not as a social science model for well being, but as a neuroscience model, where music is a hard-wired brain language.
+Neurologic Music Therapy (NMT)® provides specific, individualized, and standardized interventions for those affected by neurologic injury or disease.
+NMT differs from traditional Music Therapy as it views music not as a social science model, but as a neuroscience model, where music is a hard-wired brain language.

 WHAT IS NMT?